nonoumasy/LA-Crime-2010-2019/README.md

 - Murders are decreasing.
 There was an all-time low in 2013 climbed up and are going down again.
 ![Murders](https://github.com/nonoumasy/LA-Crime-Data-2015-2019/blob/master/la_murders.png)
 - There were 0 crime incidents against Korean men between 20-30 years old in 2018.
+- In 10% of all crime incidents, there is an adult arrest.
+- There are 93% more adult arrests than juvinile arrests.